Multiple-testing correction

 ... )

-Last, the HPO MTC strategy involves making several domain judgments to take advantage of the HPO structure.
+The HPO MT strategy involves making several domain judgments and takes advantage of the HPO structure.
 The strategy needs access to HPO:

 >>> import hpotk